trentlarson/endorser-ch/sql/README.md

-  createdAt DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP, expiresAt DATETIME NOT NULL, id INTEGER PRIMARY KEY AUTOINCREMENT, -- unused in logic inviteIdentifier TEXT NOT NULL UNIQUE, issuerDid TEXT NOT NULL, jwt TEXT NOT NULL, keepIssuerHidden BOOLEAN NOT NULL DEFAULT 0, -- default is to make issuer visible when redeemed notes TEXT, -- we encourage issuers to erase these notes ASAP redeemedBy TEXT
+  createdAt DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP, expiresAt DATETIME NOT NULL, id INTEGER PRIMARY KEY AUTOINCREMENT, -- unused in logic inviteIdentifier TEXT NOT NULL UNIQUE, -- necessary for rate-limiting issuerDid TEXT NOT NULL, jwt TEXT, -- they may choose not to share their JWT with the server keepIssuerHidden BOOLEAN NOT NULL DEFAULT 0, -- default is to make issuer visible when redeemed notes TEXT, -- they may choose not to share their notes with the server redeemedBy TEXT
 );